Supply Chain Sustainability Reporting with Python

 Import Shipped Order Lines

-Let‘s start by extracting from our ERP (or WMS) the shipped order lines: all purchased orders of your customers that have been shipped from your warehouses.
+Let's start by extracting the shipped order lines from our ERP (or WMS): all purchase orders for your customers that have been shipped from your warehouses.

 This dataset includes